pewpewlive/hybroid-live/walker/doc.md

 }
 ```

 `Scope` is essentially a body that contains variables and has a tag and attributes.
-Scopes have parents, from which they stem from.
+A scope has a parent which it stems from.

 **Constructor:**
 `NewScope(parent *Scope, tag ScopeTag) -> Scope` - returns a new scope with its parent being the *parent* parameter and its tag the *tag* param.